 A regional perception survey is carried out every two to three years by Greater Wellington and offers an understanding of public perceptions of transport related issues.
-This survey allows some benchmarking against data provided by Auckland Regional Council (ARC), which carries out a similar survey on a biennial basis.
+This survey allows some benchmarking against data provided by Auckland Regional Council (ARC), which carries out a similar survey.